francesco-mt/sql-data-analysis-project/README (2).md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

+## Acknowledgment

+This project was developed by following the guidelines and structure provided in a tutorial created by [DataWithBaara](https://github.com/DataWithBaraa/sql-data-analytics-project/commits?author=DataWithBaraa).
+The original concept and teaching approach belong to the author.
+All SQL scripts in this repository were written in order to carry out tasks and meet requirements dictated by the author but were written by me, while adopting a similar style and methodology for learning purposes.